byanto/byanto.github.io/content/til/0005/index.md

 slug = "stopped-forgetting-encode-passwords-mapstruct"
 date = "2025-10-29"
 description = "I used to manually call passwordEncoder.encode() in every registration flow — until I found a cleaner, safer way with MapStruct.
-Now password encoding happens automatically and securely by design." summary = "How I made password encoding automatic and impossible to forget using MapStruct’s qualifier mapping pattern." tags = ["spring boot", "mapstruct", "security", "dto mapping", "java"] draft = false
+Now password encoding happens automatically and securely by design." summary = "I used to rely on memory to call passwordEncoder.encode() — until I made password encoding automatic with MapStruct.
+Now it happens safely by design." tags = ["spring boot", "mapstruct", "security", "dto mapping", "java"] draft = false
 +++